a-bakr/mini_rag/README.md

 # Refrace
-- This project is an applied project based on the course [mini-RAG | From notebooks to the PRODUCTION](https://www.youtube.com/playlist?list=PLvLvlVqNQGHCUR2p0b8a0QpVjDUg50wQj)
+- This project is an applied project based on this course [mini-RAG | From notebooks to the PRODUCTION](https://www.youtube.com/playlist?list=PLvLvlVqNQGHCUR2p0b8a0QpVjDUg50wQj)
 - You can find the course code and resources on the [GitHub repository](https://github.com/bakrianoo/mini-rag/tree/tut-009)
 - Flollow Abu Bakr Soliman on [LinkedIn](https://www.linkedin.com/in/bakrianoo)

 # RAG Application
 The project aims to develop a Retrieval-Augmented Generation (RAG) application that combines the power of Large Language Models (LLMs) with robust data storage and retrieval mechanisms to deliver highly accurate, real-time responses.
 The objective is to create a scalable and efficient API that enables seamless integration with external systems.